 Students may arrive at 8:00am.
 Please be advised that dropping your child before 8:00am creates a safety hazard for your child(ren), as the school is not yet open for students.
-For dismissal at the end of the day, students not participating in the After-School Program MUST be picked up from the pick-up area located in the front of the school in the drive-thru lane, marked by cones.
+For dismissal at the end of the day, students not participating in the After-School Program MUST be picked up from the pick-up area in the front of the school in the drive-thru lane, marked by cones.
+All pickups must be announced via the Pikmykid app.
 Please do not exit your car once you have entered the drive-thru lane or enter the gate if you are walking.
-Whether you are picking your child up from the gate or in the drive-thru lane, a staff member will ask for your child(ren)'s name, enter their name in our system, and your child will come out the gate to meet you.
-Appropriate measures, including placement into the After-School Program, or notification to the police department, will be taken to ensure a child's safety, in the event he or she remains on the school grounds 30 minutes or more beyond dismissal without participation in our After-School Program or notification of an emergency.
+Whether you are picking your child up from the gate or in the drive-thru lane, announce your arrival via the Pikmykid app, if you are not registered in Pikmykid app a staff member will ask for your child(ren)'s name, enter their name in our system, and your child will come out the gate to meet you.
+Appropriate measures, including placement into the After- School Program, or notification to the police department, will be taken to ensure a child's safety, in the event he or she remains on the school grounds 30 minutes or more beyond dismissal without participation in our After-School Program or notification of an emergency.